Akshara234-source/GAMING-CENTRE/README.md

-# GAMING-CENTRE
+# SEM 1 PROJECT
-Basically this is a gaming centre which includes a menu of many games includes 5 games built up in C language -
+Basically this is a gaming centre which includes a menu of many games includes 5 games built up in C language

+# Key features
 TIC TAC TOE

 ROCK PAPER SCISSOR